uni-algo/uni-algo/README.md

 # Or if you have Git installed
 # FetchContent_Declare(uni-algo
 #   GIT_REPOSITORY https://github.com/uni-algo/uni-algo.git
+#   GIT_SHALLOW ON  # Download the branch without its history
 #   GIT_TAG v0.6.0) # The version you want to download

 FetchContent_MakeAvailable(uni-algo)